Page TItle

 In a circular economy for food:

-First, we must change what we grow and how we grow it.
-The industrialization of agriculture has led to over 75% of food coming from just 12 plant and five animal species.
-Without change, the dangers to human health, and to the planet, cannot be overstated.
+We must change what we grow and how we grow it.
+The industrialization of agriculture has led to over 75% of food coming from just 12 plants and five animal species.
+If we don't change this, the dangers to human health, and to the planet, cannot be overstated.

-Second, we must reduce the vast amounts of food we currently lose at all stages from field to fork.
+We must reduce the vast amounts of food we currently lose at all stages from field to fork.
 If current levels of food loss and waste were a country, it would be the third largest greenhouse gas emitter in the world.
-By tackling the problem, we can make huge progress toward mitigating climate change.
+By minimizing food loss and waste, we can make huge progress toward mitigating climate change.

-And third, less than 2% of the valuable nutrients in food byproducts and waste are currently recycled.
-By using these as fertilizers, to make textiles or animal feed, we can drive new innovation, establish new business sectors, and put a stop to the environmental destruction necessary for our current model.
+Less than 2% of the valuable nutrients in food byproducts and waste are currently recycled.
+By using these as fertilizers, animal feed, or feedstock for e.g. textiles and plastics, we can drive new innovation, create new business opportunities, and lower environmental damages.

-How to transition to a circular economy for food
+Where is action most needed for a transition to a circular economy for food?

 To successfully transition to a circular economy for food, businesses, governments, and civil society must work together.
 These ten calls-to-action can help us accelerate the transition, and make it as impactful as possible.